April 8, 2019

-Dear Crosby Parents and Guardians,
+Dear Crosby Families,

 At Crosby, we strive to provide a safe and positive learning environment for our students.
 We firmly believe that all children are special and have dignity and worth, and ALL children can learn.
 We follow an educational program that is consistent with current research and effective practice and is aligned with the GGUSD Strategic Plan “The Garden Grove Way.”
 We emphasize student-teacher interaction, order and purpose, student-centered decisions, an attitude of optimism, enthusiasm, high expectations and teamwork.
 All Crosby Cougars are encouraged and expected to follow The Crosby Three C’s: Compassion, Consideration, and Cooperation.